josephkb87/Matlab_Octave/README.md

 #This repo looks at the basics on Matlab Operations Using Octave,(a less heavy to learn and faster learning and coding curve), CLI and GUI interface that us similar to Matlab in function and usage.

-# Installation of Octave
+# How to Install Octave on Windows/Linux/Mac
 [Install octave from here](https://www.gnu.org/software/octave/download)

-$ or
-How to Install on Windows/Linux/Mac
 -------------------------

 1. Get [Octave](http://www.octave.org) for Windows.